 You need to treat your ranking articles like gold, and one of the best ways to do this is by sprucing it up with a bit of Keyword Expansion.

 I say give your ranking articles some Keyword-Expansion-love once a year.
 Schedule a week in your calendar.
 Make it happen.
 You won’t regret it.

 At the end of the day, Keyword Expansion is not a guarantee for higher rankings.
-Will and I expanded a few posts that never moved from the position they were in.
+I expanded a few posts that never moved from the position they were in.

 But plenty of others did.